 – The DirectX Diagnostic Tool or DxDiag is basically designed for troubleshooting DirectX-related issues.
 However, it can still be used to check computer specs.

 – To start the application, click on the Start menu and select the Run tool located on the right.
 If you’re on Windows Vista or 7, the software can be found by simply typing the keyword into the search field or you could launch it through the Windows key + R shortcut straight from the keyboard.

 – With the tool open, type dxdiag into the text field and then click on OK.
 Doing so will launch the diagnostic application.

-– On the first page, the software will list out general system information such the manufacturer, processor model number, OS version, memory employed and much more.
+– On the first page, the software will list out general system information such as the manufacturer, processor model number, OS version, memory employed and much more.
 Apart from this, your graphics card details will be shown under the Display tab, while Sound brings up the current sound settings and Input lists out devices connected to your computer.

 ii.
 System Information:

-– System Information, or msinfo32.exe as abbreviated, is a simple yet efficient tool within Microsoft’s Windows platform which lists out details about a computer’s current hardware and software, including the drivers.
+– System Information, or msinfo32.exe as abbreviated, is a simple yet efficient tool within Microsoft’s Windows platform that lists out details about a computer’s current hardware and software, including the drivers.
 To access the application, follow the steps we’ve jotted down below:

 – If you’re on Windows Vista or 7, the app can be easily launched through the Start menu itself.
 First, click on the Windows icon, then simply type System Information into the search field and click on the tool once it appears amongst the results.

 – To check computer specs on XP-based systems using this method, the application can be accessed from the Run tool by using msinfo32.exe as the program name, or by manually navigating to the location where the file is stored.

 – For the latter part, open My Computer, head to your system drive (normally C:\), then the Windows folder.
 From there, navigate to System32 and run the msinfo32.exe executable file.

 iii.
 System Bios: